tequeter/dryspec/UI-modes.md

+---
-*As a RooCode expert, carefully study the provided context (README) and instructions and think hard to generate UI-modes.md.
-Do not bother with leansdd-modes.yaml.*
+prompt: As a RooCode expert, carefully study the provided context (README.md) and instructions and think hard to generate UI-modes.md.
+Do not bother with leansdd-modes.yaml.
+---

 # LeanSDD UI (RooCode Modes)

 LeanSDD in RooCode is delivered as two modes plus a small set of slash-commands.
 Modes define *persona + guarantees*; slash-commands define *workflow entry points*.
 “Clean/empty context” steps in workflows are implemented in RooCode by running the step **in a sub-task** with the appropriate mode.

-## Sample sessions (short, ellided)
+## Sample sessions (short, elided)

 Below, `User>` are your messages, `Agent>` are RooCode replies.
 Anything labeled “(in a sub-task)” means you open a new RooCode task in the stated mode.

 ### 1) Brownfield workflow (`/lsdd-brownfield`)

 **Goal:** reverse-engineer specs from an existing codebase, then critique them.

 **Session**